 - Pan fry on high heat for 8-11 minutes.
 Pork belly splatters quite a bit, so be careful or wear an apron to prevent staining on your clothes.

 - Once the pork belly is cooked, turn off heat, add green onions and mix the onions around to let the heat wilt it.

 - The quickest way to enjoy this is to serve it with white rice.

 - You can also share this and have it as lettuce wraps!
-Set out a pile of green leaf lettuce, some white rice and if you can find it, some perilla leaves.
-You can add a bit of rice, green onions and a piece of Spicy Korean Pork Bulgogi to the lettuce and wrap it and then eat it!
+Set out a pile of green leaf lettuce (or perilla leaves), with steamed white rice.
+To eat it, you can add a bit of rice, green onions, and a piece of Spicy Korean Pork Bulgogi to the lettuce, wrap it, and eat it!

 - This spicy Korean pork also goes well in tacos!
 If you're having a taco night, use this as the protein instead and top it with your usual taco toppings!
-(I like to add lime pickled red onions, sour cream and a bit of cheese)
+(I like to add lime juice-pickled red onions, sour cream, and a bit of cheese)